abhishek-c-7/REST-API-CLIENT/README.md

 Mentor Name : NEELA SANTHOSH KUMAR

-About Internship Task 2 :
+Internship Task 2 : Rest API Client

+About the task :

 This project is part of my academic internship, specifically Task 2, which required building a REST API client in Java to fetch and display real-time weather information of a specific city using a public API.
 The main objective of this task was to help me understand how to consume third-party APIs using Java, handle HTTP requests, parse JSON data, and display meaningful results to the user.